CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 Discovering limits and a range.
 We became even more controversial.
 Built into our simple equations is an active finite-infinite relation.
 We say that only because these continuity equations are never-ending and never-repeating.
 Like pi (and with pi), all continue to expand.

 By staying deep within pi and an ideal sphere, nothing finite is found.
 There is a sense of continuity, symmetry, and harmony.
 These simple perfections manifest within the finite yet are not themselves finite.
-These three define facets of the infinite.
+These three are facets of the infinite.
 Historically the infinite has been defined in numerous other ways.
 Most are personal matters.
-We avoid such language and choose only to defer to continuities which manifest as order which manifests as time, symmetries which manifest as relations which manifest as space, and harmonies which manifest as dynamics which manifest as space-time moments.
+We avoid such language and choose only to defer to continuities which manifest as order and is experienced as time, symmetries which manifest as relations and are experienced as space, and harmonies which manifest as dynamics and are experienced as space-time moments.
 Although still a series of abstractions, there are boundaries and boundary conditions, logic and structure, and the inherent-yet-quite-derivative mathematics and geometries.

 Reviews of the model anticipating our ten-year anniversary